exetermcr/exetermcr.github.io/freshers-guide.markdown

 #### The College nurse

-The College has a nurse, who deals with minor ailments, dressings etc. She is on duty on most days of the week, and has a room in college.
-However, because the College nurse retired in summer 2012, and the College is recruiting a new nurse for the coming academic year, the details of exactly what the location, schedule, and duties of the nurse are going to be are not yet confirmed.
-However, they will undoubtedly be circulated to all students via email at the start of the year – so watch your inboxes!
+The College nurse, Sarah Dragonetti, deals with minor ailments, dressings etc. She is on duty on most days of the week, and can be found in room 7:1 or contacted on 01865 279639.

 #### First aid